efournie/BeeMon/README.md

 - Open beemon.ino using the Arduino IDE
 - In the Tools menu, set the board type according to the ESP8266 or Arduino model you are using.
-- You will need the following libraries (can be added in Tools -> Manage Libraries...): LiquidCrystal, DHT Sensor Library for ESPx, LiquidCrystal I2C, HX711 Arduino Library.
+- You will need the following libraries (can be added in Tools -> Manage Libraries...): LiquidCrystal, DHT Sensor Library for ESPx, LiquidCrystal I2C, HX711 Arduino Library, DallasTemperature, OneWire.
 - According to your hardware and the operation mode you want, set LCD_SCREEN and WEB_SERVER to 0 or 1
 - TEST_MODE can be set to 1 to update the screen and serial output every 5 seconds.